s1avvo/services-page-next15/README.md

 ### 2. **Advanced Integrations**

-- **Google Reviews**: Integration to display customer reviews from Google service.
-(The reviews are to PF Klime)
+- **Google Reviews and Map pin**: Integration from Google service.
+(The reviews and the map pin are for my friends' company - PF Klime, thanks for support)
 - **Newsletter and Contact Form**: Smooth email management for inquiries via a secure Resend.com service.
 - **Cloudinary**: Images are delivered via cdn, ensuring high performance, responsive quality, and device-specific optimization.
 - **shadcn/ui**: Customizable component library.